Skip to content

 Take your productivity to the next level with Notion and Zapier

 This is just the start of all that you can do with Notion and Zapier.
-Zapier supports thousands of apps, so you automate almost any task at work.
+Zapier supports thousands of apps, so you can automate almost any task at work.
 Create your Zap now and see what you can do.

-Zapier is the leader in workflow automation—integrating with 6,000+ apps from partners like Google, Salesforce, and Microsoft.
-Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
+Zapier is the most connected AI orchestration platform—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
+Use interfaces, data tables, and logic to build secure, automated, AI-powered systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 Get productivity tips delivered straight to your inbox